clj-commons/rewrite-clj/README.md

 [![CircleCI](https://circleci.com/gh/clj-commons/rewrite-clj.svg?style=svg)](https://circleci.com/gh/clj-commons/rewrite-clj)
 # rewrite-clj

+## Exciting News :tada:
+Since @xsc has graciously transfered rewrite-clj to clj-commons, I can now work to merge in [rewrite-cljc-playground](https://github.com/lread/rewrite-cljc-playground) into rewrite-clj proper.

+Rewrite-cljc is dead.
+Long live rewrite-clj!

+I'll start my work in a `v1` branch here wherein I'll trickle rewrite-cljc work as, at least somewhat, meaningful commits.
+This won't be a useable branch for a little while.
+Once it is ready, I'll merge v1 into master where it will become our first rewrite-clj v1 alpha.

+## Intro

 __rewrite-clj__ is a library offering mechanisms to easily rewrite Clojure/EDN documents in a whitespace- and comment-preserving way.
 It includes an EDN parser (based on [clojure.tools.reader](https://github.com/clojure/tools.reader)), a corresponding printer, as well as an EDN-aware zipper implementation (based on [clojure.zip](https://clojure.github.io/clojure/clojure.zip-api.html)).